 The Context: A General Tightening of Banking Rules in Thailand

 Since early 2025, Bangkok Bank, Thailand’s largest bank, has begun enforcing stricter rules for accounts held by foreigners.
-This decision is part of a broader national effort to strengthen cybersecurity and actively combat financial fraud, money laundering, and online scams that use local bank accounts.
+This decision is part of a broader regional effort to strengthen cybersecurity, mirroring the situation for those with a blocked bank account in Vietnam.
+This national initiative aims to actively combat financial fraud, money laundering, and online scams that use local bank accounts.
 Other commercial banks are expected to follow suit, if they haven’t already.

 The 4 Reasons Your Bangkok Bank Account Was Frozen